taller2-grupo5-rostov-1c2022/payments-server/README.md

 ```

-### Usage
+## Usage

-#### Testing
+### Testing

-To run the tests, after you installed the dependencies, just run
+To run the tests, after you installed the dependencies, just run `npm t`

-`npm t`

-#### Linting
+### Linting

-To run the linter, after you installed the dependencies, just run

-`npm run lint`
+To run the linter, after you installed the dependencies, just run `npm run lint`

-#### Coverage
+### Coverage

-To create a coverage report, after you installed the dependencies, just run

-`npm run coverage`
+To create a coverage report, after you installed the dependencies, just run `npm run coverage`

-#### Doc generation
+### Doc generation

-To create the smart contract documentation, after you installed the dependencies, just run

-`npm run docgen`
+To create the smart contract documentation, after you installed the dependencies, just run `npm run docgen`

 This will generate a browsable html file within the `./docs` folder, to view it you can open it with any browser.

-#### Deployment
+### Deployment

-To deploy the smart contracts just run
+To deploy the smart contract just run `npm run deploy-rinkeby` or `npm run deploy-local` for local development.

-`npm run deploy-kovan`

-`npm run deploy-local`

-depending on the network you want to use.

-#### Setting environment variables
+### Environment variables

-Keep in mind that you have to set the INFURA_API_KEY and MNEMONIC env vars in a .env file in the root of the project.
+Keep in mind that you have to set the following variables in a `.env` file in the root of the project:

+- `INFURA_API_KEY`: The API key for the Infura node, you can get it from the [Infura dashboard](https://infura.io/dashboard)
+- `MNEMONIC`: The mnemonic for the wallet, you can get it from Metamask
+- `PORT`: The port to run the server on.
+The default port is 3000